Antimicrobial Stewardship: Use Antibiotics Safely

 There are steps you can take to prevent antibiotic resistance.

-• Do not demand an antibiotic when a doctor has determined it is not necessary.
+Do not ask for antibiotics when a doctor has determined it is not necessary.

 Learn more about safe antibiotic use and antibiotic resistance on the CDC website.
 Or open the tabs below for information on specific topics.